libp2p/hydra-booster/docs/deployment.md

 * `HYDRA_NAME` - a name for the Hydra that is used to more easily distinguish between Hydras in metrics
 * `HYDRA_NHEADS` - controls the number of heads that are spawned by a Hydra
 * `HYDRA_PORT_BEGIN` - controls the port that Hydra heads listen on.
 Each head is allocated a port sequentially beginning from the port specified here.
 See [Cluster Setup](#cluster-setup) below for what this value should be for each Hydra
-* `HYDRA_IDGEN_ADDR` - the address of a Hydra HTTP API server that provides the `/idgen/*` endpoints.
-In the current deployment, Alasybil acts as the idgen server and the other nodes obtain their Peer IDs from it.
 * `HYDRA_DB` - a PostgreSQL database connection string that can be shared by all Hydras in the swarm.
 * `HYDRA_DISABLE_PROV_GC` - disables provider record garbage collection (when used in combination with `HYDRA_DB` it should be `true` on all but one Hydra).
 * `HYDRA_DISABLE_PROV_COUNTS` - disables provider record counting, which is used in metrics reporting (when used in combination with `HYDRA_DB` it should be `true` on all but one Hydra).